Nya-KE/Magical-Triangle/README.md

 Equilateral: All sides are equal.
 Isosceles: Exactly 2 sides are equal.
 Scalene: No sides are equal.
-NOT a triangle: The sum of the lengths of any two sides of a triangle is less than or equal to the length of the thir
+NOT a triangle: The sum of the lengths of any two sides of a triangle is less than or equal to the length of the third.

 Therefore, webpage should produce the following type of response: e.g